Ramsbury Manor: History

+18th century

 The house stayed in the Jones family until the death of Elizabeth Jones in 1800.

-Her husband Sir William Langham Jones, owner from 1766 to 1791, made improvements to the house and park which included a five-arch ornamental bridge over a weir to turn the Kennet into a lake, the east lodges, and the orangery at the south front of the house.
+The Jones baronetcy of Ramsbury was created in the Baronetage of the United Kingdom on 9 July 1774 for Elizabeth's husband, William Langham (c.1737–1791), who took the name William Langham Jones.
+As the owner of the property from 1766, he made improvements to the house and park which included a five-arch ornamental bridge over a weir, to turn the Kennet into a lake; the east lodges; and the orangery at the south front of the house.

-Eleanor Jones, daughter of Sir William Langham Jones, married Francis Burdett (1743–1794) and the house thus passed into the Burdett family.
+Eleanor Jones, sister of Elizabeth Jones, married Francis Burdett (1743–1794).
+On the deaths of William and Elizabeth, who were childless, the house thus passed into the Burdett family.
 Their son was Sir Francis Burdett (1770–1844), a Radical Whig politician, whose daughter Angela Burdett-Coutts (1814–1906) was at one time the richest woman in England.
 Over time, land which had been sold in the 17th century was bought back to enlarge the estate, which amounted to about 4000 acre in 1880.